beechertrouble/tipzy/README.md

 ## todo :
+- revisit screenreader / focus behavior ...
+- global default tip args from init args ...
-- browser / device testing
+- browser / device testing ... always ...

 ## maybe :
 - callbacks?
-- tip content from existing element in dom?
 - sass support?
 - should these be tabbable if the element itself isn't (so you can focus on the element and see the tip)?